-The Company has manufacturing and research and development facilities in all three of its locations, located in U.S., Taiwan and China.
-At its corporate headquarters and manufacturing facilities in Sugar Land, Texas, the Company primarily manufactures lasers and laser components and performs research and development activities for the laser component products.
-The Company operates a division in Taipei, Taiwan that primarily manufactures transceivers and performs research and development activities for the transceiver products.
-The Company operates in Ningbo, China through its whollyowned subsidiary Prime World International Holdings, Ltd. (incorporated in the British Virgin Islands), the sole parent of Global Technology, Inc. (incorporated in the People's Republic of China).
+The Company has manufacturing and research and development facilities in all three of its locations, located in the U.S., Taiwan and China.
+At its corporate headquarters and manufacturing facilities in Sugar Land, Texas, the Company primarily manufactures lasers and laser components and performs research and development activities for laser component products.
+The Company operates a division in Taipei, Taiwan that primarily manufactures transceivers for both the data center and fiber-to-the-home ("FTTH") markets and performs research and development activities for the transceiver products.
+The Company operates in Ningbo, China through its wholly-owned subsidiary Prime World International Holdings, Ltd. (incorporated in the British Virgin Islands), the sole parent of Global Technology, Inc. (incorporated in the People's Republic of China).
 Through Global Technology, the Company primarily manufactures Cable TV Broadband ("CATV") systems and equipment and performs research and development activities for the CATV products.